polterguy/polterguy.github.io/documentation/magic/endpoints/index.md

 being transmitted as _"Bearer"_ tokens in the _"Authorization"_ HTTP header, implying you'll have to ensure the resulting JWT token from invoking the above endpoint is attached to your HTTP requests as such in later requests.
 This endpoint can be invoked by anyone, including non-authenticated clients.
 This endpoints is intended for you to consume from your own code.

-### GET magic/system/auth/auto-auth

-This endpoint always returns _"off"_ unless you've configured Magic to use automatic LDAP authentication by following [this recipe](/tutorials/auth-internals/).
-The idea with this endpoint is to use the frontend to check if automatic authentication has been turned on, and if so, simply invoking the authenticate endpoint directly without any username or password combination, which works only if you've enabled LDAP authentication, and your frontend is deployed on a local domain where LDAP credentials are transmitted to the backend.
-The endpoint does not require any arguments.
-The endpoint can be invoked by anyone, and does not have any authorisation requirements.
-The endpoint does not require any arguments.

-Notice, this endpoint is considered obsolete and might be removed in future versions of Magic.

 ### PUT magic/system/auth/change-password